wheelo/relative.path/README.md

 always return the relative path from the current working file😊

 ## What does that mean?
-It means you will not figure out the level of '../../../../' of relative path yourself any more.
+It means you will no longer waste your time figuring out how many levels of relative path, like this one: '../../../../../../../'.
 When you import the library and use the getter `.path`, the underearth library will figure out the exact relative path of the current file, whose path is relative to the configure file **path.json**.

 ## Requirement
 Since `Proxy` is one advanced feature in ES2016.
 No flag is required for Node.js `v6.*`; use `node --harmony_proxies` flag for `v5.*` and `v4.*`.